 Due to the complexity of the acquisition, limited timing from the close of the transaction and the inherent limitation of internal controls over financial reporting, management concluded that our internal control over financial reporting as of December 31, 2021, had a material weakness related to the operating effectiveness of review controls over the accounting for and valuation of acquired assets and liabilities in the application of the acquisition method of accounting for asset acquisitions.
-All other internal controls over financial reporting as of December 31, 2021 and June 30, 2022 remained effective.
-Management continues to enhance documentation and evaluate if any additional action is required to further resolve and fully remediate the material weakness.
+All other internal controls over financial reporting as of December 31, 2021 and September 30, 2022 remained effective.
+Management continues to enhance documentation for significant (e.g., implementation of the PSU program) and /or unique (e.g., Maritime investment) transactions and evaluate if any additional action is required to further resolve and fully remediate the material weakness.